How can you support LGBTQIA+-owned businesses?

 Develop Authentic Relationships

 Whether you invest in the relationship by inviting the owner to your next networking event or simply having a conversation with them in their store, connections like these can be incredibly beneficial.
-Since word-of-mouth referrals are a way for LGBTQ+ businesses to gain opportunities, these referrals become much more natural and genuine coming from authentic relationships.
+Since word-of-mouth referrals are a way for LGBTQIA+ businesses to gain opportunities, these referrals become much more natural and genuine coming from authentic relationships.

 Andrew Tessmer, Eddins Counseling Group

-Invite LGBTQ+ Entrepreneurs to Your Network
+Invite LGBTQIA+ Entrepreneurs to Your Network

-Inviting LGBTQ+ entrepreneurs to our professional network is one way we support their businesses.
+Inviting LGBTQIA+ entrepreneurs to our professional network is one way we support their businesses.
 We encourage them to participate in our hosted events and casual gatherings to give them the platform to expand their networks and reach like-minded individuals in the industry.
 These events provide them the platform to promote themselves, their brand, and their businesses while contributing to diversity initiatives.

 Nunzio Ross, Majesty Coffee

-Identify the Lesser-Known LGBTQ+- Owned Businesses
+Identify the Lesser-Known LGBTQIA+- Owned Businesses

 With a bit of extra effort, you can find businesses owned by Queer People of Color (QPoC) or those who identify as transgender, non-binary, or gender non-conforming.
-Many of these businesses are locally-owned, which means you can simultaneously shop locally, support small businesses, and amplify the most marginalized within the LGBTQ+ community.
+Many of these businesses are locally-owned, which means you can simultaneously shop locally, support small businesses, and amplify the most marginalized within the LGBTQIA+ community.
 It’s a win-win-win!